KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 ## Look for the MadLibs items to replace

+Now, find the "Go Live" at the bottom right corner of the IDE and click it.
+This will open a new browser tab where you will be able to see your web page.

+> [!TIP] If you accidentally close the browser tab that is displaying your page, go back down to where you saw "Go Live."
+There will be a "Port 5500" in its place.
+Click that to discard the live session.
+"Go Live" will reappear and you can click on it to create a new live session.

 Remember these are the noun or verb text surrounded by angle brackets: **&lt;noun_2>**.
 You can use choose any noun or verb you like for the variable name.

 > [!TIP]